rancher/docs/content/k3s/latest/en/installation/ha-embedded/_index.md

 _Available as of K3s v1.19.1_

+> Note: all servers should have the same arguments, except `--cluster-init` and `--server`

 To run K3s in this mode, you must have an odd number of server nodes.
 We recommend starting with three nodes.

 To get started, first launch a server node with the `cluster-init` flag to enable clustering and a token that will be used as a shared secret to join additional servers to the cluster.